Mriganka-github/Exploratory-Data-Analysis/README.md

 # Part 2: Descriptive statistics

-●	Write a function called descriptive_stats(‘Year’, ‘Month’ , ‘Laptop/Desktop’ , ‘Type_of_Customers?’ , ‘Coming from’) which, when called, would perform the following activity:
+●	A function called descriptive_stats(‘Year’, ‘Month’ , ‘Laptop/Desktop’ , ‘Type_of_Customers?’ , ‘Coming from’) which, when called, would perform the following activity:

 1. Gives the minimum values present in all the level-columns.
 (Level 1, 2, 3, 4)